whiprandolph/bestseller/Part 3 - The Deepest Revolution/16 - Build Your Spiritual Strength.md

 When you practice standing for what's right and supporting others who take a stand, you'll show courage that inspires trust in others -- and who doesn't want to trust their friends?

-When you practice giving first without expecting anything in return, that innocent generosity will inspire the same in others, who will know they can give to you and trust that over time you'll give back too.
+When you practice giving first without expecting anything in return, your innocent generosity will inspire the same in others, who will know they can give to you and trust that over time you'll share too.

 When you practice noticing the gifts of the nonhumans and develop mutual relationships with them, you'll make more nonhuman friends than you ever imagined.